 About 80% of households in Nepal use fuelwood, cattle-dung cakes and agricultural residues for cooking, and kerosene for lighting.
 Demand for fuelwood has led to degradation of the land and damage to vital watersheds.

-To reduce pressure on wood supplies and provide cleaner cooking, BSP has coordinated the installation of domestic biogas plants which use cattle manure to provide biogas for cooking and lighting.
+To reduce pressure on wood supplies and provide cleaner cooking, Biogas Sector Partnership (BSP) has coordinated the installation of domestic biogas plants which use cattle manure to provide biogas for cooking and lighting.

 I would never have contemplated marrying a man whose home didn’t have a biogas plant.
 It makes such a difference to your life.